ylliprifti/cleaning-data-assignment/README.md

-# Courser Cleaning Data Assignment
+# Coursera Cleaning Data Assignment

 #### To test the run_analysis.R script please complete the following: